The Talking Band: Awards

-The Talking Band is a recipient of fifteen Obie Awards, thirteen of which were awarded for its production of Painted Snake in a Painted Chair.
+The Talking Band has received 15 Obie Awards, 13 of which were awarded for producing Painted Snake in a Painted Chair.

 Company members

-Founding members Maddow, Shepard and Zimet remain as core company members.
+The founding members of the company are Maddow, Shepard and Zimet.

 Ellen Maddow

-Maddow has written, composed, and performed in most of the group's works.
+Maddow has written, composed, and performed most of the group's works.
 She has written plays including Panic!
 Euphoria!
 Blackout, Flip Side, Delicious Rivers, and Painted Snake in a Painted Chair.